The Hollywood of Europe

-Exactly one year ago since we flew on the same route to Nice to visit both that city and Monaco, but on this occasion to visit Cannes instead, not even 30 km away centre to centre, or just 20 km from Nice Cote d’Azur Airport.
-And why February again you may think; well, it’s the lowest season you can have and as such, finding a good air fare and cheap accommodation is really easy.
-Yes, cold; and if unlucky, rain; but for someone like me looking for a cultural weekend break not a beach break, it’s the perfect time of the year to travel.
-It saves me lots of money and I can enjoy the places almost without any tourists, only locals and not being ripped off either.
+At not long time ago since we flew on the same route to Nice in order to visit both that city and Monaco, it is this occasion we take for visiting Cannes instead at just merely 30 km away centre to centre, or just 20 km from Nice Cote d’Azur Airport.
+And why to travel in February again you might think; well, it’s the lowest season you can have and as such, finding a good air fare and cheap accommodation is really easy.
+Yes, cold; and if unlucky, rain; but for someone like me looking for a cultural weekend not a beach break, it’s the perfect time of the year to travel.
+It saves lots of money and you can enjoy the places almost without any tourists, only locals.

-Cannes, as opposed to Nice, is much smaller meaning 2 days is even too much time.
-You really need only one day to fully visit everything, any longer I consider it a sort of waste of time as you can instead spend it in cheaper Nice, not to mention the amount of restaurants and bars in Nice cannot compete to those in Cannes.
+Cannes, as opposed to Nice, is much smaller meaning 2 days way too much time.
+You really need only one day to fully visit everything, any longer I consider it a sort of waste of time as you can instead spend it in bigger Nice, not to mention the amount of restaurants and bars in Nice cannot compete to those in Cannes.
+And going out in Cannes, no matter if to a bar, restaurant or disco that’s another level.
+This is one of the preferred destinations among the rich and famous, and should you be visiting the city during the Cannes Movie Festival days, then it is highly likely you will get to see many movie stars and other celebrities alike.
+In the other hand in Nice you have everything in a greater scale but a fraction of the cost.

 Prices unfortunately are double than those in Nice for example.
-A simple normal coffee over 4 Euros, no wonder why McDonalds was so busy at all times and yes, McDonalds does a very good coffee nowadays as they use quality beans and good machines, specially if it is in a McCafe.
-Restaurants they all have pretty much the same prices, euro up or down, taking as an example mussels with fries is around 14 Euros and a pizza around 12.
-Surprisingly you will find more pizza places here than in an Italian city!
+A simple normal coffee over 4 Euros, no wonder why McDonalds was so busy at all times and yes, McDonalds does have good coffee nowadays as they use quality beans and good machines.
+Restaurants, they all have pretty much the same prices, Euro up or down, taking as an example mussels with fries is around 16 Euros and a pizza around 12 (just the basic, a margarita).
+Not too bad considering you are in Cannes.
+Surprisingly you can find more pizza places here than most Italian cities of the same size or importance.

 For more information about the city check Wikipedia and Wikitravel sites.
 France’s currency is the Euro (EUR).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.